 If at the end of the warning period a student who has been on warning has met both the cumulative GPA and cumulative completion percentage standards, the warning status is ended and the student is returned to good standing.

 Subpart B: Suspension of Students on Warning Status

 If at the end of the warning period a student who has been on warning status has not met both the institution’s cumulative grade point average and completion percentage standards, the student shall be suspended.
 Students on suspension are not eligible to register or receive financial aid.

 Subpart C: Suspension of Students Not on Warning Status.

 Suspension for Inability to Meet Program Requirements within the Maximum Timeframe.
-If at the end of the evaluation period the institution determines it is not possible for a student to raise their GPA or course completion percentage to meet the institutions standards before the student completes their program of study at CLC, the student shall be immediately suspended from financial aid.
+If at the end of the evaluation period the institution determines it is not possible for a student to raise their GPA or course completion percentage to meet the institution’s standards before the student completes the current program of study at CLC, the student shall be immediately suspended from financial aid.

 Part 6.
 Appeals and Probation

 Appeals.
 A student who fails to make satisfactory academic progress and is suspended has the right to appeal based on specific, unusual or extenuating circumstances causing undue hardship such as a death in the family, students’ injury or illness or other specific circumstances as determined by the institution.

 Appeals must be submitted using an electronic form linked in the email notifying students of their suspension status.